 While extraction is necessary in some severe dental cases, and we can assist patients that are without a doubt in need of it, we like to consider whether or not the tooth can be preserved before making such a decision.

-If preservation is not an option, our experienced specialists at Jensen Lakes Dental will ensure the tooth is removed both safely, and in a timely fashion.
+If preservation is not an option, our experienced specialists at Clear Dental will ensure the tooth is removed both safely, and in a timely fashion.
 Detection, extraction, and replacement are all key factors in ensuring that any bone loss, shifting of the teeth, limited chewing function, and bite problems, can be entirely prevented.